Pure C*-algebras: Preliminaries

 Two main questions arise in this setting.
-To determine the range of the so-called rank map $x\mapsto \widehat{x}$ (referred to as \textit{the Rank Problem}); and determine to what extent the order in $S$ can be inferred by the order in $\textrm{Lsc}(F(S))$.
-Note that $x\mapsto \widehat{x}$ is additive and preserves sequential suprema; it does not preserve the relation of compact containment, and is certainly not an order embedding.
-However, the result below will be useful.
+The first concerns the extent to which the ordering in $A$ can be inferred from the ordering in $\textrm{Lsc}(F(S))$.
+Note that whilst $x\mapsto \widehat{x}$ is an additive map that preserves the order and suprema of increasing sequences, it typically does not preserve the way-below relation and, moreover, is generally not an order embedding.
+Still, the result below will be useful.